Article I - Organization and Purposes

 Report; (3) Reports of Committees; and (4) General Business.

 Section 3.
-(Special Meetings) Meetings of the members shall be held at such other times as the Board of Directors may determine, or upon written request of ten club members in good standing; provided that when such meetings are called, notice calling such meetings and containing a statement of the purpose of the meeting shall be posted upon the bulletin board and the website at least five days preceding the day of the meeting.
+(Special Meetings) Meetings of the members shall be held at such other times as the Board of Directors may determine, or upon written request of ten club members in good standing; provided that when such meetings are called, notice calling such meetings and containing a statement of the purpose of the meeting shall be posted upon the website at least five days preceding the day of the meeting.
 No business other than that specified in the call and notice shall be transacted.

 Article VI - Officers

 Section 1.
-(Duties of the President) It shall be the duty of the President to preside at all meetings of the Club and of the Directors; appoint all committees and remove any member therefrom, subject to the approval of the Board of Directors, to see that the by-laws and such rules and regulations as may be adopted by the Directors are enforced, call such meetings as are herein provided; and to see that reports of general concern are made to the Club at meetings and/or are posted upon the bulletin board and the website from time to time.
+(Duties of the President) It shall be the duty of the President to preside at all meetings of the Club and of the Directors; appoint all committees and remove any member therefrom, subject to the approval of the Board of Directors, to see that the by-laws and such rules and regulations as may be adopted by the Directors are enforced, call such meetings as are herein provided; and to see that reports of general concern are made to the Club at meetings and/or are posted upon the website from time to time.

 Section 2.
 (Duties of the Vice-President) It shall be the duty of the Vice-President to perform the duties of the President in the absence of said President, and generally to assist the President in all matters concerning the Club.
-Should neither the President nor the Vice-President be present at any meeting, a Chairman shall be chosen by vote of the Directors present.
+Should neither the President nor the Vice-President be present at any meeting, a Chair shall be chosen by vote of the Directors present.

 Section 3.
 (Duties of the Secretary) It shall be the duty of the Secretary to keep minutes of all meetings of the Club and of the Directors; to keep a record of the names and addresses of all members of the Club; to be responsible for the publication of periodic newsletters whose purpose is to keep the membership informed of upcoming events and official Club business; to perform all of the duties generally incident to the office of Secretary; and to perform such other duties as may be assigned by the Board of Directors.

 Section 4.
 (Duties of the Treasurer) It shall be the duty of the Treasurer to act as the financial agent for the Club for receipt and disbursement of its funds.
-He shall safely keep and account for all funds that shall come into his hands, and shall deposit the same to the credit of the Club in the name of the PALO ALTO GOLF CLUB in such bank or banks as the Directors may designate.
+The Treasurer shall safely keep and account for all funds that shall come into their hands, and shall deposit the same to the credit of the Club in the name of the PALO ALTO GOLF CLUB in such bank or banks as the Directors may designate.
 The Club may bond the Treasurer in such amount as the Board of Directors shall deem necessary.
-All checks, drafts or orders for the payment of money shall be signed by the Treasurer, Assistant Treasurer or other designee and, if so directed by the Board of Directors, countersigned by the President, or in his/her absence the Vice-President or the Secretary.
+All checks, drafts or orders for the payment of money shall be signed by the Treasurer, Assistant Treasurer or other designee and, if so directed by the Board of Directors, countersigned by the President, or in their absence the Vice-President or the Secretary.
 No bills shall be paid or money disbursed without the approval of the Board of Directors.

 Section 5.
 (Assistants) An Assistant Treasurer and an Assistant Secretary may be appointed by the President from among the membership of the Board of Directors or the general membership.
 In such event it shall be the duty of such assistant or assistants to perform those duties which the Secretary and Treasurer deem necessary and consistent with the purposes and objectives of the Club.